Tteokbokki: Gireum and gyeran tteokbokki

 Gireum tteokbokki is a variety of tteokbokki that is stir-fried in oil and served with little or no sauce.

 Gyeran tteokbokki is another variation that features no sauce.
 Only tteok (rice cakes), eggs, vegetables, and seasonings (primarily salt) are used.
 It differs from gireum tteokbokki in that it is not spicy.

+Brand

+In Korea, tteokbokki is very popular both as a meal and as a dessert, so there are many brands that specialize in selling tteokbokki.
+In 2025, four out of the top seven K-brands were selected as tteokbokki brands.

+The representative brands are as follows: